Photography Tips

 A parent in Hingham paid $3,400 for a "modeling contract" that turned out to be a training program with no actual agency relationship behind it.
 A 17-year-old in Quincy was pressured into a $1,900 "portfolio package" by someone claiming to scout talent at a mall.
 A 42-year-old in Scituate signed an agreement during a high-pressure meeting that required $2,500 upfront and promised "national commercial bookings" that never materialized.
 These are all real patterns that happen in the Boston market every month.

 The modeling industry has a persistent and well-documented fraud problem that specifically targets new models, teens, and parents.
 The scams work because the fraud patterns exploit legitimate confusion about how the industry actually operates.
-Here's a direct breakdown of the common scams, how to recognize them, and how legitimate representation actually works — context that matters before booking any model portfolio session.
+Photographer Chris McCarthy at Photography Shark has watched these patterns play out for years, and the breakdown below covers the common scams, how to recognize them, and how legitimate representation actually works — context that matters before booking any model portfolio session.

 The Universal Red Flag: Upfront Payment